srdantas/fortnight/README.md

 - When withdraw money from account, 1% of value is charged
 - When deposit money into account, account received 0.5% of value

-*Transfer between accounts is unlimented and free*
+*Transfer between accounts is unliminted and free*